 This is one of those issues like the mouse cursor moving on its own that can make your computer feel haunted.
 Fortunately, this issue also usually has a fairly simple solution.

 Typically, start menu scrolling is due to a USB input device malfunctioning.
-In my case, it was my game controller.
+In my case, it’s usually my game controller.
 As soon as I unplugged my game controller, my start menu started working again.
-This problem also occurs with external mice, and in theory there’s no reason why a keyboard couldn’t fail like this as well.
+This problem also occurs with external mice, and I’ve had it happen with a USB keyboard as well, usually when I have a USB keyboard plugged into a laptop that has its own built in keyboard.

 You can isolate the problem by unplugging input devices one by one and then bringing up the start menu again.
 Once the menu quits scrolling, you know you found the problem.
 Usually if you wait a few seconds (15 seconds is probably overkill but safe), you can plug the device back in and it will work normally.
 What if it acts up again?
 Try a different USB port.